 I choose to stay low to better eyeball the turn points, but most are remote airstrips down in the mountain valleys, separated by high ridgelines.
 I climb.
 Dive.
 Turn.
 Climb again.
 Dive.
 I worry what the climbs are doing to my race speed, but I’m unopposed in my class and I’m having a blast.

 Although we’re racing between 8,000 and 10,000 feet, the cool air gives lift to my wings and is dense enough for my prop to take a healthy bite out of it.
 I easily soar over each ridge in turn.

 At each turn point, tired-sounding judges radio me, “Are you the last plane?”
 Yep.

 The Pagosa 160 didn’t offer a short course.
-By the time I get back the beer will be warm and the girls will be cold.
+By the time I get back the beer will be warm.

 On the radio, I can hear each of the 12 planes ahead as they reach their turns, the fastest plane tearing up the course at three times my speed.
 But that fast, he can’t be enjoying the view as much as I. And the view from my race cockpit is breathtaking.

 I scoot along the slopes of the craggy San Juan Mountains southwest of Wolf Creek Pass, then out onto the rugged mesa lands that snuggle up against the Rockies.
 To my left soaring grey, snow-capped mountains rise above me.
 Below my wings, a riot of fall colors paint the ground in yellows and oranges amongst the deep green pines.
 Roaring down a canyon, I’m at home with the ridgelines above my wings.